zionsg/zn-js-form/README.md

         }

 ## Installation
 - This section is meant for developers.
+Todo tasks are marked by `@todo` comments.
 - Clone this repository.
 - Run `npm run install` to install dependencies.
+- Other NPM scripts:
-- Run `npm run build` to bundle the code so that it can be used in a web browser.
+    + `npm run build`: Bundle the source code so that it can be used in a web browser.
 The output will be in `dist/bundle.js`.
-- Run `npm run watch` to automatically bundle the code each time the source code is changed.
+    + `npm run watch`: Automatically bundle the code each time the source code is changed on the local machine.
+    + `npm run doc`: Generate JSDoc documentation and save in `docs/jsdoc` folder.
-- Run `npm run lint` to do linting checks.
+    + `npm run lint`: Linting checks.
-- Run `npm run test` to execute tests.
+    + `npm run test`: Execute tests.
-- Todo tasks are marked by `@todo` comments.
 - To publish to NPM registry as a public package:
     + Login to https://www.npmjs.com
         * Go to "Access Tokens".